 The Archives is located on the Carleton College Campus in the Laurence McKinley Gould Library, lowest level, (entrance: Room 164).

-The Archives is open when staff is present, which is generally Monday - Friday 1 p.m to 5 p.m. and by appointment, except college holidays.
+The Archives is open when staff is present, which is generally Monday - Friday 9 a.m to noon and 1 p.m to 4 p.m. and by appointment, except college holidays.
 Researchers are best advised to make an appointment in advance of a visit.
 Our number is 507-222-4270.

 Access to certain records is restricted for specified amounts of time by federal law, college policy, or donor stipulation.
 In other respects, use of the collection is open to all persons equally, whether affiliated with Carleton College or not.
 Faculty and students are especially encouraged to utilize the archives as an educational resource where under-graduates may be exposed to techniques of research in primary sources.
 Students have successfully used the Carleton Archives in connection not only with history courses, but also in such fields as English, religion, botany, geology, economics, art, music, American studies, political science, education, sociology, environmental studies, Asian studies, African American studies, and women's studies.